-Dress Code: Solid black leotard with modest black jazz dance shorts or black yoga style pants.
-Boys: solid black sweat pants or shorts and solid black color t-shirt.
+No jeans or belly shirts.
 No writing on clothing.
 Hair should be in a ponytail or pulled back off your face.
 No jewelry.

 A stylistic technique usually paired with popular music will be introduced with a basic jazz vocabulary along with fundamentals which consist of alignment, body isolations and complex rhythms.
 Alignment, flexibility and strength are emphasized.
 Exposure to various techniques of well-known jazz choreographers and musical theater are incorporated in the progression of classes in a fun and high-energy environment.

 Boys: black sweat pants and solid black t-shirt.
 No writing on clothing.
 Hair pulled away from face.